 How We Can Impact As Consumers?

-I’ve seen many people who understand the scenario and care for the environment as well but they often stuck on where to begin.
-So here are some simple and practical ways you can follow to help protect environment as well as your health.
+I’ve seen many people who understand the scenario and care for the environment as well but they are often stuck on where to begin.
+So here are some simple and practical ways you can follow to help protect the environment as well as your health.

 - So the first step is to stop buying Polyester and Nylon because they are made from petroleum which is a major cause of global warming.
 It involves large amounts of fossil fuel to manufacture Polyester and Nylon which releases dangerous chemicals such as hydrogen chloride into the atmosphere.
-Also avoid any piece of clothing that is labeled as anti-shrink, anti-wrinkle, anti-stain, antibacterial, antistatic, antimicrobial, anti-odor or anti-flame.
-These are all heavily processed fabrics with harmful chemicals that may not me good for human skin and definitely bad for the environment.
+Also avoid any piece of clothing that is labeled as anti-shrink, anti-wrinkle, anti-stain, antibacterial, antistatic, antimicrobial, anti-odor, or anti-flame.
+These are all heavily processed fabrics with harmful chemicals that may not be good for human skin and definitely bad for the environment.